agnwinds/python/README.md

     $ export PYTHON = /path/to/python/
     $ cd $PYTHON
     $ ./configure
-    $ make install
+    $ make install  (or better make install 2>&1 | tee today.txt)
     $ make clean

+If you have any difficulties with the installation, please submit an issue, along with the file today.txt

-note that export syntax is for bash- for csh use
+Note that the export syntax is for bash- for csh use

     $ setenv PYTHON /path/to/python/